-44. The written evidence provided to us appeared to suggest that HMG had not seen or sought evidence of successful interference in UK democratic processes or any activity that has had a material impact on an election, for example influencing results.
-49,50 \\\. \\\.
-51
+- 44. The written evidence provided to us appeared to suggest that HMG had not seen or sought evidence of successful interference in UK democratic processes or any activity that has had a material impact on an election, for example influencing results.49,50 . .51 - 45.
+This focus on indicates that open source material (for example, the studies of attempts to influence the referendum using RT and Sputnik, or social media campaigns referred to earlier) was not fully taken into account.
+Given that the Committee has previously

-&lt;sup>44 For example, it was widely reported shortly after the referendum that Russian election observers had suggested that there were irregularities in the conduct of the vote, and this position was widely pushed by Russian state media.
+44 For example, it was widely reported shortly after the referendum that Russian election observers had suggested that there were irregularities in the conduct of the vote, and this position was widely pushed by Russian state media.
 We understand that HMG viewed this as being primarily aimed at discrediting the UK in the eyes of a domestic Russian audience.
 More recently, we note the study by Ben Nimmo - #ElectionWatch: Scottish Vote, Pro-Kremlin Trolls, 12 December 2017.

-&lt;sup>45 Oral evidence - GCHQ, \\\ December 2018 \\\.
+45 Oral evidence - GCHQ, December 2018 .

-&lt;sup>48 JIC Key Judgement, \\\, 26 May 2017.
+48 JIC Key Judgement, , 26 May 2017.

-&lt;sup>49 \\\ (written evidence - HMG, 29 June 2018).
+49 (written evidence - HMG, 29 June 2018).

-&lt;sup>50 We note that Arron Banks became the biggest donor in British political history when he gave £8m to the Leave.EU campaign.
-In October 2018, the Electoral Commission - which had been investigating the source of this donation - referred the case to the National Crime Agency, which investigated it \\\.
+50 We note that Arron Banks became the biggest donor in British political history when he gave £8m to the Leave.EU campaign.
+In October 2018, the Electoral Commission - which had been investigating the source of this donation - referred the case to the National Crime Agency, which investigated it .
 In September 2019, the National Crime Agency announced that it had concluded the investigation, having found no evidence that any criminal offences had been committed under the Political Parties, Elections and Referendums Act 2000 or company law by any of the individuals or organisations referred to it by the Electoral Commission.

-- 45. This focus on \\\ indicates that open source material (for example, the studies of attempts to influence the referendum using RT and Sputnik, or social media campaigns referred to earlier) was not fully taken into account.
-Given that the Committee has previously been informed that open source material is now fully represented in the Government's understanding of the threat picture, it was surprising to us that in this instance it was not. - 46.
-Whilst it may be true that some issues highlighted in open source did not require the secret investigative capabilities of the intelligence and security Agencies or were at the periphery of their remits, the Agencies nonetheless have capabilities which allow them to 'stand on the shoulders' of open source coverage: for example, GCHQ might attempt to look behind the suspicious social media accounts which open source analysis has identified to uncover their true operators (and even disrupt their use), or SIS might specifically task an agent to provide information on the extent and nature of any Russian influence campaigns.
-However, we have found \\\ which suggests that \\\. \\\.
+been informed that open source material is now fully represented in the Government's understanding of the threat picture, it was surprising to us that in this instance it was not.

+46. Whilst it may be true that some issues highlighted in open source did not require the secret investigative capabilities of the intelligence and security Agencies or were at the periphery of their remits, the Agencies nonetheless have capabilities which allow them to 'stand on the shoulders' of open source coverage: for example, GCHQ might attempt to look behind the suspicious social media accounts which open source analysis has identified to uncover their true operators (and even disrupt their use), or SIS might specifically task an agent to provide information on the extent and nature of any Russian influence campaigns.52 However, we have found which suggests that .